 Drunk and drugged drivers are breaking Georgia criminal laws when they get behind the wheel after consuming alcohol or other substances affecting their ability to drive safely.
-These motorists face serious criminal charges, because criminal laws are designed to deter unsafe behavior that could lead to accidents.
-While many motorists recognize how dangerous drunk driving is and public education campaigns have been effective at reducing this behavior, risks of drugged driving crashes are largely underestimated.
-This helps to explain why the Washington Post warns drugged driving is now catching up to drunk driving in becoming a leading cause of fatal motor vehicle collisions.
-Emergency Room Entrance Van Sant Law
+These motorists face serious criminal charges because criminal laws are designed to deter unsafe behavior that could lead to accidents.
+While many motorists recognize how dangerous drunk driving is and public education campaigns have been effective at reducing this behavior, the risks of drugged driving crashes are largely underestimated.
+This helps to explain why the Washington Post warns that drugged driving is now catching up to drunk driving becoming a leading cause of fatal motor vehicle collisions.

 If you are involved in a car crash and the other driver was drugged at the time of the incident, you could pursue a damage claim to recover monetary compensation.
 You can even make claims against motorists who used prescription medication or over-the-counter drugs, as well as against drivers who used illegal controlled substances.
 An Atlanta drugged driving accident lawyer can provide guidance, assistance, and advocacy as you pursue a claim for damages after you or someone you love was hurt or killed by a driver under the influence.